KSP-KOS/KOS/doc/source/addons.rst

 ``ADDONS:AGX:AVAILABLE``
 ------------------------

-Returns True if mod Action Groupd Extended is istalled and available to KOS.
+Returns True if mod Action Group Extended is installed and available to KOS.

 ``ADDONS:RT:AVAILABLE``
 ------------------------

-Returns True if mod Remote Tech is istalled and available to KOS.
-See more Remote Tech functions here <addons/RemoteTech>.
+Returns True if mod RemoteTech is installed and available to KOS.
+See more RemoteTech functions here <addons/RemoteTech>.

 ``ADDONS:KAC:AVAILABLE``
 ------------------------

-Returns True if mod Kerbal Alarm Clock is istalled and available to KOS.
+Returns True if mod Kerbal Alarm Clock is installed and available to KOS.